 Surrey County Council is leading the communications for the Local Resilience Forum, working with all districts and boroughs, police and health colleagues (and more), holding calls several times a week and coordinating the response across the whole of Surrey.

-Partners worked to put together an to show residents and stakeholders some of the great work being carried out in the county.
+Partners worked to put together an infographic to show residents and stakeholders some of the great work being carried out in the county.
 This will be the first in a series of iterations to come over the next couple of weeks.

-The sitting alongside is a really powerful tool to demonstrate the partnership working and the benefits it’s bringing – with the hope that it is something that can be a lasting positive legacy of this crisis.
+The logo sheet sitting alongside is a really powerful tool to demonstrate the partnership working and the benefits it’s bringing – with the hope that it is something that can be a lasting positive legacy of this crisis.
 It’s been published across social media by the organisations and people involved.

 South Gloucestershire Council’s Hidden Heroes campaign

 South Gloucestershire has launched a Hidden Heroes campaign to highlight the good work that’s happening across the community in response to COVID-19.
 The campaign celebrates the efforts of council staff and the vital roles they do, from social workers supporting children and young people to bin men collecting rubbish and recycling.
-The council are posting photos of staff on the council’s and pages so residents can show their support for people doing essential jobs.
-They have also produced a that can be coloured in and displayed in windows.
+The council are posting photos of staff on the council’s Facebook and Twitter pages so residents can show their support for people doing essential jobs.
+They have also produced a poster that can be coloured in and displayed in windows.

 - Waltham Forest Council highlights the role of frontline staff

-Waltham Forest Council is to illustrate how their teams are continuing to work as best they can throughout this crisis to support residents.
+Waltham Forest Council is using their frontline staff to illustrate how their teams are continuing to work as best they can throughout this crisis to support residents.
 This approach has worked particularly well with the council’s refuse and recycling team and has been replicated across other areas including housing and enforcement.
 The communications team have found humanising their content to be a game changer in their social media strategy, with more people than ever engaging.

 - Staffordshire County Council’s Hidden Heroes campaign

-Staffordshire County Council have launched a campaign to complement the #ThankYouLocalGov campaign run by the LGA.
+Staffordshire County Council have launched a Hidden Heroes campaign to complement the #ThankYouLocalGov campaign run by the LGA.
 It aims to recognise the vital contribution of colleagues across the council and in partner organisations as they go above and beyond to conquer Coronavirus.
 The campaign, which is running across internal channels and across social media, will feature the stories of people across the county in many varied roles.
 Many of the interviews have been conducted remotely and recorded via Skype, which has proven a useful tool when working from home and sticking to social distancing guidelines.
-You can see examples of the Hidden Heroes campaign on and
+You can see examples of the Hidden Heroes campaign on Facebook and Twitter.

 - East Lindsey District Council thanks re-deployed staff